gmmcal/gmmcal.com.br/README.md

 # Requirements

-This app was built using ruby 2.5.1.
+This app was built using ruby 2.5.1, but it should work on any ruby >= 2.3.

 # Installing